What happens to debts when someone dies?

 If the estate's worth above a certain amount the executor or administrator will need special permission - called 'probate' or 'letters of administration' - to be able deal with the person's affairs.
 This includes paying off their debts.

-What happens if there's not enough money to pay off all debts?
+What if there's not enough money to pay outstanding debts?

 In this case, the estate has to pay off any outstanding debts in a set order before anything is given to people named in the will, or until the money runs out.